Jamessukanto/abe-anno/README.md

 ![Preview](./banner.png)

-## Abe - Collaborative Data Annotator
+# Abe - Annotate the bigger picture
-Annotate the bigger picture.
-Abe helps you build richer training data — capture object hierarchy and relations for complex structured annotations.  👉 [Visit site for Demo](https://abe-branding.vercel.app/)
+Abe helps you build richer training data — capture object hierarchy and relations for complex structured annotations.

+A data annotation platform, designed to create richer relational image datasets while reconciling and consolidating evolving data schemas. 👉 [Request a Demo](https://abe-branding.vercel.app/)

 <br>

+Product pain points:
+- Existing tools handle classical tasks like object detection but fail for structured key-value extraction in document parsing.
+- In practice, schemas evolve and are discovered by labelers—not fixed upfront—yet existing tools don’t support this dynamic process.

+Market potential: $2B+ market growing fast, with a clear gap in intuitive tools for structured, text-driven annotation.

 ## Known issues:
 - Drag & Drop of Annotation Tree panel